 The following risk factors could materially and adversely affect our business, financial condition and results of operations.
 These risk factors do not identify all of the risks that we face.
-Our business, financial condition and results of operations could also be affected by factors that are not presently known to us or that we currently consider to be immaterial.

 Risks Related to Our Business

 As an increasingly global business, we are exposed to economic, political, and other risks in different countries which could materially reduce our sales, profitability or cash flows, or materially increase our liabilities.